WPI-RBE-300n/3002-resources/README.md

 ### 🐢 [Turtlebot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/)

-⚠️ NOTE 1: Make sure the `Jazzy` version is selected in the top left corner.
+⚠️ **NOTE 1**: Make sure the `Jazzy` version is selected in the top left corner.

-⚠️ NOTE 2: In this course, only the 'bringup' command is going to be executed on the Turtlebot3.
+⚠️ **NOTE 2**: In this course, only the 'bringup' command is going to be executed on the Turtlebot3.
 All other commands are going to be executed on your laptop/lab computer.

 - 💻 [PC Setup](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#pc-setup)